FarronF/limerick-council-meetings/meetings/2018/09/17-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Monthly Meeting of the Metropolitan District of Limerick - 16th July 2018.md

 It was proposed by Cmhlr. Ó Ceallaigh and seconded by Councillor Daly not to proceed with the

-Part 8 as it would interfere with the original planning, layout and design of the estate.--- 3
+Part 8 as it would interfere with the original planning, layout and design of the estate.
+---
+3

 “That the Chief Executive’s Report prepared in accordance with Section 179(3)(a) of the Planning